Eric-Chng/baguette-boy/README.md

 Must-haves:
-(Done)2D physics - A smooth and functional physics engine that allows for natural jumping, movement, and collisions (Done)Enemies - Enemies with health for the player to deal with in order to add difficulty (In-Progress)Player combat - a weapon and health for the player (Done)Side-scrolling - Screen that only shows a portion of the entire map
+(Done)2D physics - A smooth and functional physics engine that allows for natural jumping, movement, and collisions (Done)Enemies - Enemies with health for the player to deal with in order to add difficulty (Done)Player combat - a weapon and health for the player (Done)Side-scrolling - Screen that only shows a portion of the entire map

 Want-to-haves:
-Inventory system - A scroll wheel based inventory system to store items Different weapons - Different weapons (slower heavy hitting, multi-shot, etc.) would make gameplay more unique Single use items - Things like health potions or damage increase to give the player more options when fighting Boss fights - A boss with lots of health and multiple attack patterns Pause menu - a pause menu overlay for the player to temporarily stop the game Visual improvements - Features to make the game more aesthetically pleasing
+(Done)Inventory system - A scroll wheel based inventory system to store items Different weapons - Different weapons (slower heavy hitting, multi-shot, etc.) would make gameplay more unique (Done)Single use items - Things like health potions or damage increase to give the player more options when fighting Boss fights - A boss with lots of health and multiple attack patterns Pause menu - a pause menu overlay for the player to temporarily stop the game Visual improvements - Features to make the game more aesthetically pleasing